dorkbox/SystemTray/README.md

 SystemTray.TRAY_SIZE   (type int, default value '24')
  - Size of the tray, so that the icon can properly scale based on OS. (if it's not exact).
 This only applies for Swing tray icons.
- - NOTE: Must be set after any other customization options, as a static call to SystemTray will cause initialization of the library.

-GtkSupport.FORCE_GTK2    (type boolean, default value 'false')
+SystemTray.FORCE_GTK2    (type boolean, default value 'false')
- -  Forces the system to always choose GTK2 (even when GTK3 might be available).
-JavaFX uses GTK2!
+ -  Forces the system tray to always choose GTK2 (even when GTK3 might be available).

-GtkSupport.JAVAFX_COMPATIBILITY_MODE    (type boolean, default value 'false')
+SystemTray.COMPATIBILITY_MODE    (type boolean, default value 'false')
- -  Forces the system to enter into JavaFX compatibility mode, where it will use GTK2 AND will not start/stop the GTK main loop.
+ -  Forces the system to enter into JavaFX/SWT compatibility mode, where it will use GTK2 AND will not start/stop the GTK main loop.
-    This is only necessary if autodetection fails
+    This is only necessary if autodetection fails.

+SystemTray.ENABLE_SHUTDOWN_HOOK    (type boolean, default value 'true')
+ -  When in compatibility mode, and the JavaFX/SWT primary windows are closed, we want to make sure that the SystemTray is also closed.
+    This property is available to disable this functionality in situations where you don't want this to happen.
 ```